 At the time of preparing financial statements of a company, there are some Fundamental Accounting assumptions.
 In case if they are not mentioned, it will be presumed that these accounting assumptions are followed in the financial statements.
 Now let's talk about what is fundamental accounting assumptions

 There are three fundamental accounting assumptions that are presumed to be followed in every accounting transactions of an entity.
 Howsoever, it is not important that the business has followed these fundamental accounting assumptions.
 In a case, if a business does not follow these assumptions then the company shall disclose all the relevant financial transactions, together with the financial statements.

 According to the accounting standard of India, here are the 3 short note on fundamental accounting assumptions are:

 Going concern is an assumption that an entity has no plan of winding up in the nearer future at the time of preparing financial statements.
 In other words, the entity will continue to exist indefinitely or it will be a going concern.

 An example of the going concern fundamentals of accounting assumptions is the depreciation computation on the basis of fixed assets life rather than their current market value.
 The entity presumes that it will be a going concern and they will consume their assets until it is fully depreciated.

 Another example of going concern is the writing off the deferred expense.
 The benefit of such expenses is enjoyed through different years instead of utilizing the expense in a single year.
 This is too conceivable because of going concerned fundamental assumptions of accounting.

-As per the basic accounting assumptions, it is assumed that an entity is following the same concept until the changes are mentioned in the accounting policies, standards and so forth.
+As per the basic accounting assumptions, it is assumed that an entity is following the same concept until the changes are mentioned in the accounting policies, standards, and so forth.
 Consistency assumption helps the company to have uniform financial statements.
-This consistency helps the user of financial statement to compare the different period’s financial statements.
+This consistency helps the user of financial statements to compare the different period’s financial statements.

-It becomes easy for the user of financial statement to analyze its performance when the accounting methods remain the same for different periods.
-It also helps the management in plan formulations and decision making.
+It becomes easy for the user of a financial statement to analyze its performance when the accounting methods remain the same for different periods.
+It also helps the management in plan formulations and decision-making.